scriubuguri/PythonicSky/README.md

 - Retrieve weather data for a city using the OpenWeatherMap API.
 - Specify the temperature units (metric, imperial, or standard).
 - Choose the weather parameter to display (temperature, wind speed, humidity, or cloudiness).
+- Supports verbose mode, which provides additional information in the output.

 ## Requirements